 Anatomy of the Hip

-The Importance of the Hip
+Importance of the Hip

 Hips are critical to our ability to stand, walk, or run.
 A variety of problems can develop in these joints, including inflammation, fractures, arthritis, muscle strains, and sometimes cancer.
-Common concerns include pain with certain movements, clicking and popping, groin pain, pain that moves into our thighs, and difficulty bending.
+Common concerns include pain with certain movements, clicking and popping, groin pain, pain that moves into the thighs, and difficulty bending.

-When a disease or injury disrupts the normal function of the ball and socket joints, it may result in pain and or limited movement.
-Whether you’re just starting to notice change in your hips functionality, are struggling with hip pain or have undergone an unsuccessful hip surgery TCO has you covered.
+When a disease or injury disrupts the normal function of the ball and socket joints, it may result in pain and/or limited movement.
+Whether you’re just starting to notice change in your hips functionality, are struggling with hip pain, or have undergone an unsuccessful hip surgery, TCO has you covered.

 Treatment of Hip Problems

 Our board certified orthopaedic surgeons specialize in:

 Samuel J. Strebel, MD, is fellowship trained in Adult Joint Reconstruction (Joint Replacement) from Johns Hopkins.
 He specializes in the treatment, surgical and nonsurgical, of a variety of orthopaedic conditions and procedures.